yaptide/docs/docs/geometry.md

 We do this by providing box center (named "Position") and its dimensions (named "X/Y/Z side").
 In our case the position will be (4,0,0)  and dimensions 12cm x 10cm x 10cm.
 Note that basic dimensions units in YAPTIDE are centimeters.
-Leta also assign a meaningful name to the created figure.
+Let's also assign a meaningful name to the created figure.

 ![Object details](assets/geometry/object_details.png)